-I created BiblioNyan at the end of 2016 as a humble book review blog to assist me with combatting depression, then in 2016 it became dedicated to literature authored by marginalised writers, and since then it has grown into an awesome space for all sorts of nerdy shenanigans.
+I created BiblioNyan at the end of 2015 as a humble book review blog to assist me with combatting depression, then in 2016 it became dedicated to literature authored by marginalised writers, and since then it has grown into an awesome space for all sorts of nerdy shenanigans.
 While I still very much chat about bookish things here, I’ve also expanded to talk about anime and manga, particularly their cultural significance with relation to Japan and Japanese history, traditions, and social practises; the importance of self-care in our daily lives, what it is, and how one can implement it in their own day-to-day existences; the importance of understanding and respecting mental health illnesses and conditions, and how to manage living with certain said conditions; and the long and exhausting journeys of trying to become a published author and translator.
 Occasionally, I shall fanhuman about video games too!

 In addition to running this blog full-time, the other spaces that you can find me fanhumaning over things that bring me joy include Twitter and AniList.
 I tend to be a workaholic and enjoy staying relatively busy throughout the day whenever possible.